Kieran-Hannon/ParallelPriorityQueue/README.md

 ## Performance Comparison:
 We provide a performance comparison script in PerformanceComparison.java.
-If you would like to run it yourself, simply compile this file and execute the resulting runnable.
-An optional command-line argument may be used to specify the number of threads to be used.
+If you would like to run it yourself, simply compile this file and execute the resulting runnable, which runs the performance comparison with 1 to 16 threads.

 The performance comparison operates in three sequential stages.
 Each stage's work is split among num_threads threads.
 1. Concurrently insert 1,000,000 elements.